-The maximum weight of the trailer and everything in or on it depends on the number of occupants in your vehicle and the type of trailer being towed (see page 209).
+The maximum allowable weight of the trailer and everything in or on it depends on the number of occupants in your vehicle and the type of trailer being towed (see page 295).

-Towing a load that is too heavy can seriously affect your vehicle's handling and performance.
+Towing a trailer that is too heavy can seriously affect your vehicle's handling and performance.
+It can also damage the engine and drivetrain.